Supply and demand: Demand schedule

-Note that really a demand curve should be drawn with price on the horizontal x-axis, since it is the independent variable.
-Instead, price is put on the vertical, f(x) y-axis as a matter of unfortunate historical convention.
+As a matter of historical convention, a demand curve is drawn with price on the vertical y-axis and demand on the horizontal x-axis.
+In keeping with modern convention, a demand curve would instead be drawn with price on the x-axis and demand on the y-axis, because price is the independent variable and demand is the variable that is dependent upon price.

 Just as the supply curve parallels the marginal cost curve, the demand curve parallels marginal utility, measured in dollars.
 Consumers will be willing to buy a given quantity of a good, at a given price, if the marginal utility of additional consumption is equal to the opportunity cost determined by the price, that is, the marginal utility of alternative consumption choices.
 The demand schedule is defined as the willingness and ability of a consumer to purchase a given product at a certain time.

 The demand curve is generally downward-sloping, but for some goods it is upward-sloping.
 Two such types of goods have been given definitions and names that are in common use: Veblen goods, goods which because of fashion or signalling are more attractive at higher prices, and Giffen goods, which, by virtue of being inferior goods that absorb a large part of a consumer's income (e.g., staples such as the classic example of potatoes in Ireland), may see an increase in quantity demanded when the price rises.
 The reason the law of demand is violated for Giffen goods is that the rise in the price of the good has a strong income effect, sharply reducing the purchasing power of the consumer so that he switches away from luxury goods to the Giffen good, e.g., when the price of potatoes rises, the Irish peasant can no longer afford meat and eats more potatoes to cover for the lost calories.